 Let me elaborate on why is Hampi a favourite backpacking destination for solo travellers below.

 |The ‘Hippie’ Island

 If you’ve heard of Hampi, you certainly know about the ‘Hippie Island’ or Virupapura Gadde.

-Situated across the Tungabhadra river, the place is home to hippie backpackers, majorly foreigners.
+Situated across the Tungabhadra River, the place is home to hippie backpackers, mostly foreigners.
 Hanging around in the Hippie Island will introduce you to like-minded people on your Hampi solo travel sojourn.

 |Walk, Hike, Bike

 Hampi is spread across just 26 sq. km. and hence, you don’t need a vehicle all the time.

 The temple side of Hampi can be conveniently explored on foot.
 Your trip is incomplete without renting a bicycle or a moped to get around sites located just outside the village on your Hampi solo travel experience.

 If you love camping, Hampi is the place to be in for sure.

 Set up your tent on the boulders and spend the night star gazing.
 You are likely to find a large number of campers as it is a popular thing to do in Hampi.